jean-andre-gauthier/findsong/README.md

 Usage: [options]

-  --debug                  Create intermediate dump files during song fingerprinting and matching (default = false) --fanout <value>         Maximal number of peaks that can be paired with any given peak (default = 3) --greenLevel <value>     Threshold for a match score to be displayed in green (default = 25) -i, --indexerGlob <glob>
+  --debug                  Create intermediate dump files during song fingerprinting and matching (default = false) --debugDirectory         Directory for the dump files that are created when using --debug (default = analyses/debug) --fanout <value>         Maximal number of peaks that can be paired with any given peak (default = 3) --greenLevel <value>     Threshold for a match score to be displayed in green (default = 25) -i, --indexerGlob <glob>